Subscribe to ePublications email updates.

-Some women have no symptoms.
-Symptoms usually appear 5 to 28 days after exposure and can include:
+Most infected women have no signs or symptoms.
+If you do get signs or symptoms, they might appear five to 28 days after exposure and can include:

 - Irritation and itching in the genital area